Steam gun boat: Design

 Fuel consumption was heavy.
 A disadvantage was that, while a petrol boat could start from cold and get away immediately, the SGB had to remain in steam.
 Over time the addition of 18 mm (0.7 in) protective plate over the sides of the boiler and engine rooms, together with the extra armament and crew, increased the displacement to 260 tons and their service speed was consequentially reduced to 30 knots.

 Veritable battleships of the coastal forces, the steam gun boats were heavily armed and could maintain high speed in a seaway.
 In action E-boat commanders respected the SGBs almost as much as destroyers as a single well-placed shot from their three-inch guns could disable or sink an E-boat.

 Their armament was arranged with the three-inch gun on the aft deck behind the superstructure, just aft of the torpedo tubes that angled out on either side of the superstructure.
 There were a pair of (57 mm) six-pounder guns fore and aft, and two twin Oerlikon 20 mm cannons, one in the apex of the bow and one on the stern superfiring over the three-inch gun.
 Machine guns were mounted in twin mounts on either side of the bridge.

-The nearest Kriegsmarine parallel to these was the R-301 class of R boats.
+The nearest Kriegsmarine parallel to these were the R boats.
 Although these 160-ton vessels were designed as minesweepers-minelayers, this class was unique in being equipped with two torpedo tubes and sometimes an 88 mm gun, as well as the typical R boat armament of 37 mm and 20 mm guns and 16 mines.
 These were usually called "escort minesweepers".
-They were slightly slower than the steam gun boats.
+However, with a maximum speed of 24 knots they were much slower than the steam gun boats.